GeeksDam/AccessRequest_PowerPlatform/README.md

 # AccessRequest_PowerPlatform
-Power Platfomr solution to create Visitors Access in orgnozation ssuing QRCpode as the mode of authroization
+Power Platform solution to create Visitors Access for guest Access can be created from a ChatBot (SingleGuest) CanvasApp(MutipleGuest)